dwalend/bleepjslink/README.md

 # bleepjslink

-A small demo to see bleep javascript link work in isolation
+A small demo to see bleep link work in isolation on javascript

 `bleep link` does not produce the main.js I expected: